SOP 7.4 - Rodent Post-operative Care (Mice)

 • Eye lubricant and sterile swabs

-• Lactated Ringers solution or 0.9% sodium chloride
+• Sterile lactated Ringers solution or sterile 0.9% sodium chloride

 • Weigh and record the animal’s weight on the day of surgery.
 Record the surgical procedure, all injections and any other standard procedure on the cage card.
-This information must also be included in the surgical log book (if used).
-Calculate the animal’s 15% BW loss and record this on their animal card for quick access later on.
+This information must also be included in the surgical sheets/forms (if used).
+Calculate the animal’s 15% BW loss and record this on their animal cage card for quick access later on.

 • Once the surgical procedure is complete and anesthesia has been discontinued (if recovery surgery), administer 30ml/kg of room temperature Lactated Ringer’s solution or 0.9% sodium chloride SC.
-Place the animal on a paper towel, gauze or towel in a clean, dry cage free from other animals.
+Place the animal on a paper towel or gauze in a clean, dry cage free from other animals.
 The paper towel will prevent the animal from inhaling bedding during recovery.

-• Place half the cage on top of a heat source to facilitate maintenance of average normal body temperature; alternatively, suspend a heat lamp above half the recovery cage.
+• Place half the cage on top of a heat source to facilitate maintenance of average normal body temperature (normal temperature is between 35.5 - 38.0 degrees celsius); alternatively, suspend a heat lamp above half of the recovery cage.

 • Observe the following every 5 minutes until the animal regains its righting reflex.
-Do not leave unattended.
+Do not leave the animal unattended.

 • Respiration: ensure that the animal continues breathing and does not show signs of respiratory distress such as increased (laboured) respiratory rate or rapid shallow breaths.
 If this occurs, place the animal in the induction chamber with just the oxygen flowing until normal rate and depth of breathing occurs.